 Often I hear that it’s nothing we can change.
 “That’s just the way it is.
 That’s the culture.
 It’s very normal for them.
 You will have a hard time getting them to do things differently.”

 All of these things are true.
 But that doesn’t mean we stop trying.

 Last week, a new a new group of women went through this unit on how children learn.
 Only I wasn’t teaching this time.
 One of the older mothers who had already been through my class was now the teacher, teaching young moms what she had already been taught.

 She digressed from the prescribed class material to tell this story.

 “We have to try and understand our children.
 When I was a very young mom I had three very small children.
 I would get so angry that I would beat them all the time.
 Like a drunk person beats someone.
 They would fall down on the floor and I would keep beating them after that.
 Now that I have been taking this class and learning these things, I wish I could go back and change what I did.
 Don’t do what I did to my children.
 Try to understand them and help them to learn.”

 I don’t know if you can understand how revolutionary this is, an older experienced woman in their own culture telling them to change, telling them that if they hit their children they will regret it. *

 It’s a very tiny step perhaps, but it’s a step, a very significant step in the right direction.
 It is possible to bring change in this fundamental area of children’s wellbeing.

 Together we are making a difference.

-*This mother was first in line to bring her children in for family counseling when she learned it would be available at our new women’s center, and we told her that healing is possible with the right help.
+*This mother was first in line to bring her children in for counseling when she learned it would be available at our new community center, and we told her that healing is possible with the right help.